eosnetworkfoundation/engineering/tooling/computer-setup.md

     ```
     - ⚠️ **Warning** ⚠️
       DO NOT use the password you set here beyond logging in to the new user account for the first time (step 4 below)!
 The `perl` `crypt()` command uses [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) to hash your password, a _50 year old_ algorithm [broken in 1998 by the Electronic Frontier Foundation](https://en.wikipedia.org/wiki/EFF_DES_cracker).
 It would be trivial for anyone who legitimately or illegitimately gains access to any account on your computer to obtain this password.
 The time, expense, and difficulty to break this is essentially zero.
 When you log into the new user account for the first time and change your password, Linux will use a secure, modern algorithm to protect it.
 For example, Linux Mint uses SHA-512 designed by the NSA, ratified by NIST, and which has no known practical attacks.
 1. Give the new user sudo permissions.
 This step is **_optional_**, but engineers will likely need this.
 You may consider doing this _after_ logging in for the first time and chaging your password.
+This will have to be done from your existing (personal) user account, not the new one.
     ```bash
     sudo usermod -a -G sudo $username
     ```